 Colo-i-Suva Forest Park

-This lush rainforest park, pronounced tholo-ee-soo-va, is a 2.5-sq-km oasis teeming with vivid and melodic birdlife and tropical flora.
-The 6.5km of walking trails navigate clear natural pools and gorgeous vistas, with just a touch of Indiana Jones in the rope swings over water and stone steps across streams.
-Sitting at an altitude of 120m to 180m, it's a cool and peaceful respite from Suva's urban hubbub.
+Colo-i-Suva (pronounced tholo-ee-soo -va) is a 2.5-sq-km oasis of lush rainforest, teeming with tropical plants and vivid and melodic bird life.
+The 6.5km of walking trails navigate clear natural pools and gorgeous vistas.
+Sitting at an altitude of 120m to 180m, it’s a cool and peaceful respite from Suva’s urban hubbub.

-The Sawani bus leaves Suva bus station every half-hour and takes 20 minutes to get there.
-If driving, take Princes Rd out of Suva, past Tamavua and Tacirua villages.
+The Sawani bus leaves Suva bus station every half hour ($2, 30 minutes) or a taxi will cost around $8.
+If driving, follow Princes Rd out of Suva through Tamavua and Tacirua village.